burke-software/django-report-builder/docs/quickstart.md

     REPORT_BUILDER_GLOBAL_EXPORT = True

+This allows users to select lists of objects in django admin's change_list view and export them to a predefined report.
+In effect bypasses the report's filters using the checked off objects instead.

 ### Asynchronous Report Generation

 Sometimes it's useful to generate long running reports with a background worker.
 Defaults to off.